 2. All students must take four course credit units.
 One of them must be a language course.
-Spanish native speakers may request exemption from this requirement by taking a course at a local university.
-Extremely advanced non-native speakers who spend the full academic year in Madrid are exempt from the language course requirement during their second semester but can request to continue more advanced language study at the HCAYS Center.
+Spanish native speakers may request an exemption from this requirement by taking a course at a local university.
+Extremely advanced non-native speakers who spend the full academic year in Madrid are exempt from the language course requirement during their second semester.

 3. Please access the HCAYS website for the semester course listings and class schedule.
 Then complete the Course Planning form in your online study abroad account.
 Be aware that our courses have a limited enrollment of 12-16 students.
 If a course is absolutely necessary to fulfill any of your graduation requirements, please contact us immediately.

-As you complete the course planning form, please do not assume that the material of one course will necessarily duplicate that of another which you have taken.
+As you complete the course planning form, please do not assume that the material of one course will necessarily duplicate that of another, which you have taken.
 We can provide you with additional information to enable you to make an informed decision.
 Course offerings may change after the time you fill out your course planning form.
 We will keep you informed of changes in course offerings.